opensearch-project/documentation-website/_dashboards/discover/visualizing-ad.md

 ## Creating alerting monitors

 By default, when you begin to create the alert monitor workflow with the Discover application, you are presented with a menu-driven interface.
 This interface provides you with a range of options displayed in full screen, pop up, pull down, or drop down.
+In the interface, you can define rules to detect certain conditions, customize triggers that automate workflows, and generate actions when conditions are met.

 1. From the main menu, select **Discover**.
 2.

 ## Considerations and limitations